582Multimedia/Multimania-Capython/README.md

 - goal
 - project description
 - team members
 - send us the link to your Figma
+  - create a project
+  - name your file!!

 ### Project Plan
 - meeting times
 - tasks (use backwards design for planning)